-PROPOSED SPECIFIC PLAN AMENDMENT
+PROPOSED AMENDMENT

-The proposed Specific Plan Amendment will enable the development of two medical office buildings on the project site.
-As indicated, the 13 parcels are within the Downtown Corona Revitalization Specific Plan and have varied zonings.
-As shown in Exhibit D, the six properties located on the north block (north side of 7th Street) are zoned Downtown (D).
-The four properties located on the south block on the south side of 7th Street between Sheridan Street and the alley are zoned Single Family (SF).
-The three properties located on the south block between the alley and Belle Avenue are zoned Community Services (CS).
-The project is a medical office use which is permitted under the Downtown and CS designations; however, the use is not permitted under the SF designation.
-Therefore, the applicant is seeking to change the zoning of the four SF-designated properties located on the south block to Downtown in order to permit the use on this portion of the site and to allow all the parcels to be developed comprehensively by the applicant.
-In addition, the three CS-designated properties that are located on the same block are also being changed to the Downtown zone so that the development standards applied to the entire project are the same.
-For the segment of 7th Street and the two alleys that will be vacated, the Downtown zone will also be established over these areas in order for them to be consistent with the land use designation established on the adjoining parcels.
+The proposed General Plan Amendment will enable the development of two medical office buildings on the project site.
+As indicated, the 13 parcels have varied land use designations under the General Plan map.
+As shown in Exhibit C, the six properties located on the north block (north side of 7th Street) between Sheridan Street and Belle Avenue are currently designated as Mixed Use Downtown (MUD).
+The four properties located on the south block on the south side of 7th Street between Sheridan Street and the alley are currently designated as Low Density Residential (LDR, 3-6 du/ac).
+This area is 0.50 acres.
+The three properties located east between the alley and Belle Avenue are designated as Office Professional (OP).
+The project is a medical office use which is permitted under the MUD and OP designations; however, the use is not permitted under the LDR designation.
+Therefore, the applicant is seeking to change the General Plan designation of the four LDR-designated properties on the south block to OP in order to allow the area to be developed in conjunction with the other parcels.
+The OP designation would be consistent with the existing OP properties located on the same block.

+For the segment of 7th Street and the two alleys that will be vacated, which is 0.56 acres, a General Plan designation needs to be established over these public rights-of-way in order to provide consistency with the land use designation being established on the adjoining parcels.
+The MUD designation will be established over the alley located on the north block to be consistent with the existing MUD designation on this block.
+The OP designation will be established over 7th Street and the alley located on the south block to be consistent with the OP designation on this block.
 Exhibit A illustrates the proposed General Plan designations that will be established across the project site.